elastic/ansible-elasticsearch/README.md

 ## IMPORTANT NOTES RE PLUGIN MANAGEMENT

 * If the ES version is changed, all plugins will be removed.
 Those listed in the playbook will be re-installed.
-This is behaviour is required in ES 6.x.
+This is behavior is required in ES 6.x.
 * If no plugins are listed in the playbook for a node, all currently installed plugins will be removed.
 * The role supports automatic detection of differences between installed and listed plugins - installing those listed but not installed, and removing those installed but not listed.
 Should users wish to re-install plugins they should set es_plugins_reinstall to true.
 This will cause all currently installed plugins to be removed and those listed to be installed.